incentro-ecx/go-commercelayer-sdk/README.md

+> [!WARNING]
+> This SDK has been deprecated.
+We recommend you to generate a Commercelayer Go client yourself based on the API specifications from Commercelayer.

 # Go Commercelayer SDK

 This projects provides an API client to connect with the Commercelayer apis.
 It is automatically generated from the